tylim88/Firelord/README.md

 all the API are like [firestore order and limit](https://firebase.google.com/docs/firestore/query-data/queries) with slight differences, but work the same, clauses are chain-able.

-The type rule obey [orderBy limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data#limitations).
+The type rule obey firestore [orderBy limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data#limitations).

 Read this before proceeding: [Firestore OrderBy and Where conflict](https://stackoverflow.com/a/56620325/5338829) and [firestore index](https://www.fullstackfirebase.com/cloud-firestore/indexes) on how to overcome certain `orderBy` limitation, this is also considered into typing.